rafetbasturk/google-homepage/README.md

-# Google Homepage
+# Project: Google Homepage

-This is the first project in The Odin Project.
+*__This is a assignment in The Odin Project.__*

+I used external CSS, flexbox layout and Goggle icons in the project.